MelvinTo/osx_service_create_smaller_image.workflow/README.md

 Usage
 ----
-1. Select the image file in Finder
+1. Select any image file in Finder
 2. Click menu "Finder"->"Services"->"Create a smaller image copy"

 You can add keyboard shortcut for this service in Keyboard Preference Panel.